Back to Blog

 Overall Score: 9.4 / 10

 Sunollo has fundamentally changed what homeowners should expect from a solar company in Singapore.
-With over 80,000 solar panels installed, 12,000+ households served, and more than 52 GWh of clean energy produced, their track record speaks volumes.
-But it is what they include as standard that puts them at the top.
+Its founders and team have installed over 80,000 solar panels, served 12,000+ households, and produced more than 52 GWh of clean energy — a track record that speaks volumes — and hold a 4.9★ Google rating.
+But it is what Sunollo includes as standard that puts it at the top.

 What makes Sunollo the top solar company in Singapore:

-- Flexible payment options — Purchase outright (S$1,000 to S$1,200 per kWp all-inclusive) or subscribe with S$0 upfront from S$99 to S$199 per month.
+• Flexible payment options — Purchase outright (packages from S$14,500; S$1,000 to S$1,200 per kWp on typical larger systems, all-inclusive) or subscribe with S$0 upfront from S$99 to S$199 per month.
 Both options include full SunolloCare coverage.

 Best for: Homeowners who want the most comprehensive protection, the highest-quality equipment, and guaranteed savings over 25 years.
 Ideal for landed properties of all types — terrace houses, semi-detached homes, and Good Class Bungalows.